sonnyp/Tangram/README.md

 - Add a tab
 - Edit a tab by right clicking on it
 - Remove a tab by right clicking on it
-- Re-order tabs by drag'n drop
+- Re-order tabs via drag'n drop or shortcut
 - Desktop/audio notifications (if supported by the service)
-- Choose tabs position (top, left, right, bottom) via the menu
+- Change tabs position (top, left, right, bottom) via the menu
 - Navigation controls (go back, forward, reload)
+- Shortcuts

 ## Install